mattroseman/destinypositions/docs/politics.md

 ### Online Socialist Activism

 A lot of the discourse around socialism (e.g. on Twitch, YouTube, and Twitter) comes from people who are widely ignorant of economics and how capital markets actually work.
-A number of prominent, socialist content creators seem to display fundamental misunderstandings of basic fact, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM), and they tend to [respond negatively](https://twitter.com/UnlearnEcon/status/1340289575311331328) to even the [slightest bit of push back](https://www.youtube.com/watch?v=-vfx1kQlmOk) against them.
+A number of prominent socialist content creators seem to display fundamental misunderstandings of basic fact, such as [Philosophy Tube's video on housing](https://www.youtube.com/watch?v=rBbhZWZf0gM), and they tend to [respond negatively](https://twitter.com/UnlearnEcon/status/1340289575311331328) to even the [slightest bit of push back](https://www.youtube.com/watch?v=-vfx1kQlmOk) against them.

 While there are plenty of highly intelligent people who identify as socialists, my interactions with "online socialists" or "online lefties" from 2018 to 2020 have generally left me with a very low impression of the community at large.